If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 What about Swarming?

 When it comes to swarming, any indoor beekeeper should be well acquainted with this natural phenomenon in bees.
-It mainly occurs as a way by which the bee colony can increase their numbers and proliferate the future generation.
+It mainly occurs as a way by which the bee colony can increase its numbers and proliferate the future generation.
 Overcrowding in the hive is one of the reasons for swarming.
 As numbers increase, the bees rear additional queens in preparation for swarming.
 They will then split into two and depart.
 Swarming occurs during flowering seasons and literally means a loss of economic value to the beekeeper.
 Remember a swarm is made up of a queen bee and a number of worker bees.

 Some common causes of swarming